17 no-bake Christmas recipes for kids

 Get the recipe: No-bake raspberry chocolate cupcakes (opens in new tab)

-You can use ready-made Madeira cake for this recipe, use leftover cake or make the cake from scratch.
-Then all you need to do is mash the cake with a little buttercream and cover it with white chocolate candy melts.
-The kids are going to love adding character to each of the snowmen's faces.
+Buy a ready-made Madeira cake for this recipe, use leftover cake, or make the cake from scratch.
+Then mash the cake with a little buttercream and cover it with white chocolate candy melts.

 Get the recipe: Snowman cake pop decorations (opens in new tab)